 Mr. Smith is a 70-year-old man with end-stage liver disease who has been in hospice care for several weeks.
 He is no longer able to tolerate oral medications and is receiving medication through a subcutaneous pump.
 His wife is concerned that the medication is causing him to become more confused and agitated.
 She is considering stopping the medication to see if he becomes more alert.

 This situation raises an ethical dilemma regarding withdrawing treatment.
-The hospice team believes that the medication is necessary to manage Mr. Smith’s symptoms, but his wife is concerned about the side effects.
+The hospice team believes that the medication is necessary to manage Mr. Smith’s symptoms, but his wife is concerned about the .
 In this situation, it is crucial to educate Mr. Smith’s wife about the benefits and risks of the medication and the potential consequences of stopping the medication.
 It is also important to explore other options for managing his symptoms.

 Withholding Treatment 2

 Mrs. Johnson is an 85-year-old woman with end-stage dementia.
 She is unable to make decisions for herself, and her family is her healthcare proxy.
-Her daughter is conflicted about starting for a urinary tract infection.
+Her daughter is conflicted about starting antibiotics for a urinary tract infection.
 The family is aware that Mrs. Johnson is terminally ill, and they want to honor her wishes and not prolong her suffering.

 In this case, it is important to consider Mrs. Johnson’s wishes and values.
 If she expressed a desire not to receive antibiotics or to avoid prolonging her life, her family should honor her wishes.
 It is important to explain to the family that withholding treatment is not the same as actively hastening death.
 We can provide measures to ensure Mrs. Johnson is comfortable and pain-free.